hlship/dialog-tool/README.md

 The Skein represents your project as a tree of "knots"; each knot is a command.
-You can add new commands beneath any knot, and you can also rerun the project to any knot and the skein will identify anything that has changed.
+You can add new commands beneath any knot, and you can also rerun the project to any knot and the skein will identify any text that has changed.
 You can even run *all* possible branches to completion.

 > More on this later